-Lecture(s), PBL

-Attendance, Written exam

-investigative interviewing, false confessions, deception detection, mediation
+Teaching methods: Lecture(s), PBL Assessment methods: Attendance, Written exam Keywords: Master Psychology Specialisation Legal Psychology investigative interviewing, false confessions, deception detection, mediation Faculty of Psychology and Neuroscience

 Psychology of Eyewitness Testimony

 This course provides contemporary insights into the psychology of eyewitness testimony.
 For example, students will learn about eyewitness memory, if and why eyewitnesses report details of a crime, how well eyewitnesses are able to recall a crime they experienced, and whether they are subsequently able to identify the culprit from a line-up.
 Students will also learn about human face recognition, the principles underlying composite construction, and the best practices in for constructing and administering line-ups.
 Other issues that are addressed in this course relate to whether claims of repression and subsequent recovery of traumatic experiences can be valid or whether they (sometimes) reflect false memories, whether the testimonies provided by young children are as reliable as those of adults', and what all of the studied topics imply for the courtroom.
 By the end of the course students will: be familiar with current issues and controversies in eyewitness research; be able to give descriptions of typical methods and experimental work in these disciplines; and have insight into the problems that arise from court decisions which hinge upon testimonies from eyewitness.